SystemsApproach/sdn/onos.rst

     ONOS Southbound Interface (SBI) is extended by Provider Plugins.

 :numref:`Figure %s <fig-plugins>` includes two general kinds of Provider plugins.
-The first type are protocol-specific, with OpenFlow and gNMI being typical examples.
+The first type is protocol-specific, with OpenFlow and gNMI being typical examples.
 Each of these Providers effectively bundles the API with the code that implements the corresponding protocol.
 The second type—of which *DeviceProvider*, *HostProvider*,